-Suitable applicants living in the UK will be invited to a portfolio interview.
-Applicants living outside the UK will be required to submit a portfolio of work via email.
+You will need to attend an interview with your portfolio of creative work.
+If you live outside of the UK will be required to submit a portfolio of work via email.

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Art and Design Extended Degree (with Foundation Year) or the Film, Photography and Media Extended Degree (with Foundation Year).
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Graphic Design (including foundation year) BA (Hons), Graphic Design (with preparatory semester) BA (Hons) or Art and Design (including foundation year) BA (Hons).

 Your portfolio should be selective but have enough work to show the range of your interests and talents.
 We're interested in seeing how you develop a project from beginning to end, not only finished work.

 Graphic designers work in a variety of media; please include the whole range of your creative work.
 If you can't bring some of your work to the portfolio interview, please take photographs and include them.